soferdani/Angular-Weather-App/README.md

   - [ ] the easy option is to create new workspace and build again.

 ## Questions
-- [ ] how to make the buttons in the weather box in 2 rows and not in one
+- [ ] how to make the search area not present obj obj ?
-- [ ] How to make the "more info" button be on the right side and when i click i want it to open new window
+- [ ] make the types work
+- [ ] is it better to to create one function in the bring weather service that make all the reqs? or my way is fine?